-Enjoy Thanksgiving in the Big Apple and a host of other events on this special holiday tour.
+Enjoy an American Thanksgiving and a host of other events on this special holiday tour.
 As well as the regular offerings on our New York performing arts tours – opera, symphony, private visits to galleries such as MoMA – we’ve included seasonal events that are only on offer at this special time of year, such as the Macy’s Thanksgiving Day Parade and legendary Rockettes’ performances.
 There’s also some great new season stage drama and musicals on offer.
 Accommodation, as always, is in spacious premium plus rooms in the perfectly located Warwick Hotel on 54th Street.

-A concert by the New York Philharmonic Orchestra at the Lincoln Center’s David Geffen Hall
+Pianist and Grammy Award-winner Daniil Trifonov performs Scriabin with the New York Philharmonic Orchestra, at the Lincoln Center’s David Geffen Hall

 George Balanchine’s The Nutcracker by the New York City Ballet, a highlight of the city’s holiday calendar since 1954

-The Rockettes’ Christmas Spectacular at Radio City Music Hall at the Rockefeller Center
+The Radio City Rockettes’ Christmas Spectacular at Radio City Music Hall – an American icon since the 1920’s

-The itinerary includes some of the world’s top art and history museums, and dining in a selection of the city’s best restaurants:
+Experience some of the world’s top art and history museums and dining in a selection of the city’s best restaurants:

 Art, Architecture and History

 A private out-of-hours viewing of the Museum of Modern Art with a museum lecturer

 Excursion to Philip Johnson’s Glass House, north of the city